-2. The middle-wage jobs in decline are also most closely associated with “routine” task content—which made them susceptible to automation.
+2. The middle-wage jobs in decline are also most closely associated with routine task content—which made them susceptible to automation.

-Of course, the “U”-shaped employment and wage curves of the 1980 to 2016 period might only coincide with the rise of digital automation.
+Of course, the U-shaped employment and wage curves of the 1980 to 2016 period might only coincide with the rise of digital automation.
 Why does it increasingly appear that automation caused them?
 Data and the task framework provide some insight.
-Figure X shows the same horizontal axis as above (distribution of wages in 1980 from low to high), but instead, the vertical axis shows the share of occupations in each percentile grouping that are predominantly comprised of rote, or “routine,” or “codifiable,” tasks (as opposed to being predominantly non-routine physical, interpersonal, or higher-level cognitive skills).
+Figure X shows the same horizontal axis as above (distribution of wages in 1980 from low to high), but instead, the vertical axis shows the share of occupations in each percentile grouping that are predominantly comprised of rote, or routine, or codifiable, tasks (as opposed to being predominantly non-routine physical, interpersonal, or higher-level cognitive skills).